 - Pharmaceutical industry & Healthcare

 And here’s another interesting discovery that should take advantage of.
-By clicking on each category, you’ll be directed to a list of authors who write about the subject, specifying their contact information such as social media profiles and email address.
+By clicking on each category, you’ll be directed to a list of authors who write about the subject, specifying their contact information such as social media profiles and email addresses.
 Statistics in the table below show the number of authors in each category and how many posts have been published within a certain field:

 |Category||Number of posts||Number of Authors|